Using Microsoft Cloud App Security controls in Power BI

-Using Microsoft Cloud App Security with Power BI, you can help protect your Power BI reports, data, and services from unintended leaks or breaches.
+Using Cloud App Security with Power BI, you can help protect your Power BI reports, data, and services from unintended leaks or breaches.
 With Cloud App Security, you create conditional access policies for your organization’s data, using real-time session controls in Azure Active Directory (Azure AD), that help to ensure your Power BI analytics are secure.
 Once these policies have been set, administrators can monitor user access and activity, perform real-time risk analysis, and set label-specific controls.

-Using Microsoft Cloud App Security with Power BI
+Using Cloud App Security with Power BI

-To use Microsoft Cloud App Security with Power BI, you must use and configure relevant Microsoft security services, some of which are set outside Power BI.
+To use Cloud App Security with Power BI, you must use and configure relevant Microsoft security services, some of which are set outside Power BI.

-Microsoft Cloud App Security licensing
+Cloud App Security licensing

-In order to have Microsoft Cloud App Security in your tenant, you must have one of the following licenses:
+In order to have Cloud App Security in your tenant, you must have one of the following licenses:

-Set session policies in Azure Active Directory (required)
+Set session policies in Azure AD (required)

-The steps necessary to set session controls are completed in the Azure AD and Microsoft Cloud App Security portals.
-In the Azure AD portal, you create a conditional access policy for Power BI, and route sessions used in Power BI through the Microsoft Cloud App Security service.
+The steps necessary to set session controls are completed in the Azure AD and Cloud App Security portals.
+In the Azure AD portal, you create a conditional access policy for Power BI, and route sessions used in Power BI through the Cloud App Security service.

-Microsoft Cloud App Security operates using a reverse-proxy architecture, and is integrated with Azure AD conditional access to monitor Power BI user activity in real-time.
+Cloud App Security operates using a reverse-proxy architecture, and is integrated with Azure AD conditional access to monitor Power BI user activity in real-time.
 The following steps are provided here to help you understand the process, and detailed step-by-step instructions are provided in the linked content in each of the following steps.
 You can also read this Cloud App Security article that describes the process in whole.

 - Create an Azure AD conditional access test policy